aspectron/cargo-nw/README.md

 ## Features
 * No external dependencies for basic functionality
-* Automatic download of Node Webkit distribution binaries (optionally SDK)
+* Automatic download of NW distribution binaries (optionally SDK)
 * Automatic handling of application icons
 * Automatic creation of `.desktop` file on Linux
 * Automatic handling of DMG resources